How It Should Have Ended: Critical reception

 Tubefilter ran an article covering How It Should Have Ended and discussing its fanbase.

-HISHE was described by Ben Mitchell as ”another revived entry in the pantheon of web series.
-Each episode astutely appropriates both what makes a viral film stand out (humor, topical references, accessible satire, fastpaced timing while appealing to its audience’s love/hâte relationship with pop culture”.
+HISHE was described by Ben Mitchell as "another revived entry in the pantheon of web series.
+Each episode astutely appropriates both what makes a viral film stand out (humor, topical references, accessible satire, fastpaced timing while appealing to its audience's love/hâte relationship with pop culture)".

-Kennedy Unthank of Pluggedin wrote: "Often, How It Should Have Ended’s changes point out the more obvious, logical response that characters likely would have had if the movie was a bit more realistic.
-However, the YouTube channel’s satire is soft enough that it’s clear the point of each video isn’t to mock the movie, but to point out its flaws through constructive criticism."
+Kennedy Unthank of Plugged In wrote: "Often, How It Should Have Endeds changes point out the more obvious, logical response that characters likely would have had if the movie was a bit more realistic.
+However, the YouTube channel's satire is soft enough that it's clear the point of each video isn't to mock the movie, but to point out its flaws through constructive criticism."

-Benoit Mignault of the French website Fugues.com found the versions proposed "irresistibly funny" and "sometimes touching".
+Writing for Fugues, Benoit Migneault found the versions proposed "irresistibly funny" and "sometimes touching".

 Accolades

 The series won the Streamy Award for Best Animated Web series at the 2nd Streamy Awards in 2010.